Sachin Tendulkar: Retirement

-Post-Retirement
+Post-retirement

 In July 2014, he captained the MCC side in the Bicentenary Celebration match at Lord's.

 In December 2014, he was announced ambassador of the ICC Cricket World Cup 2015 event.
 It is his second term as he has already held the ambassador of the previous ICC Cricket World Cup 2011.
 He got the ambassador position of the ICC Cricket world cup in consecutive terms of the cricket world cup (2011 and 2015).

-Exhibition matches
+Exhibition and charity matches

 Tendulkar organised exhibition cricket matches in partnership with former Aussie cricketer Shane Warne.
-Cricket All-Stars held in USA in baseball stadiums and had retired players, some of them was Sourav Ganguly, Shoaib Akhtar, Wasim Akram.
+Cricket All-Stars held in US in baseball stadiums and had retired players, some of them was Sourav Ganguly, Shoaib Akhtar, Wasim Akram.

+On 8 February 2020, he played in the Bushfire Cricket Bash, a charity match organised to raise fund for Australian bushfire victims.

 He captained the India legends team to victory in the 2020–21 Road Safety World Series and was the leading run scorer for the Indian team in the tournament.

 He acted as a coach for the Ponting XI during The Big Appeal.
 During the innings break, he batted an over against Ellyse Perry and Annabel Sutherland at Perry's request.

 Indian Premier League

 Tendulkar was made the Icon player and captain for his home side, the Mumbai Indians in the inaugural Indian Premier League Twenty20 competition in 2008.
 As an icon player, he was signed for a sum of US$1,121,250, 15% more than the second-highest paid player in the team, Sanath Jayasuriya.

 In 2010 edition of Indian Premier League, Mumbai Indians reached the final of the tournament.
 Tendulkar made 618 runs in 14 innings during the tournament, breaking Shaun Marsh's record of most runs in an IPL season.
 He was declared player of the tournament for his performance during the season.
 He also won Best Batsman and Best Captain awards at 2010 IPL Awards ceremony.
-Sachin has scored more than 500 runs in IPL in two different seasons as a captain.
+Tendulkar has scored more than 500 runs in IPL in two different seasons as a captain.

-Sachin Tendulkar captained Mumbai Indians in 4 league matches of second edition of the league.
+Sachin Tendulkar captained Mumbai Indians in 4 league matches of the second edition of the Champions League T20.
 He scored 68 in the first match and 48 against Guyana.
 But Mumbai Indians failed to qualify for semifinals after losing the initial two matches.
 Tendulkar scored 135 runs.